 Online Master’s in Communication Programs in Kentucky

-Currently, three schools in Kentucky offer online master’s in communication programs.
+Currently, four schools in Kentucky offer online master’s in communication programs.
 Online programs maybe ideal for students who do not live near a campus-based program and do not want to relocate for graduate school.
 This includes students who live in Owensboro and Henderson, or students who live in Southeast Kentucky.

 Morehead State University’s Department of Communication, Media, and Languages offers an Online Master of Arts in Communication, which is a generalist program with electives that students can take according to their interests and professional objectives.
 Courses that are a part of this program cover topics in news media and public opinion, organizational communication and behavior, public speaking, intercultural communication, media criticism, and bibliographic research and writing.
 Students can choose between completing a master’s thesis on a communication-related issue that interests them, or complete additional electives to fulfill this graduation requirement.

 Asbury University’s School of Communication Arts offers an Online Master of Arts in Communication for Media Professionals, which, like its campus-based program, also has an emphasis in Digital Storytelling.
 This program is equivalent in course content and structure to its campus/hybrid program.
 Murray State University’s Department of Organizational Communication also offers an Online Master’s in Organizational Communication that is equivalent to its campus-based program in terms of course content and sequencing, as well as graduation requirements.

 In addition to online programs offered by schools in Kentucky, there are a number of out-of-state schools that offer online master’s in communication programs that accept students residing in Kentucky.
 An out-of-state program may be a good option for students who wish to explore more specializations than the ones offered by Ashbury University, Morehead State University and Murray State University provide in their online offerings.
 Prospective students should keep in mind that not all schools providing online master’s programs are authorized to accept students from Kentucky, it is possible that some programs may not be authorized to enroll online students who currently reside in the state.
 Therefore, prospective students should check with admissions offices before applying to an out-of-state program to ensure that they accept students from Kentucky.